General Requirements for Graduation With a Master’s Degree

 Course Longevity (Master’s Degrees)

-A master’s degree student must complete all requirements for each specific graduate degree within five years of initial registration for that degree.
-Graduate credits older than those stipulated are not applicable toward a graduate degree without written approval from the Office of Graduate Studies.
+A master’s degree student must complete all requirements for each specific graduate degree for which they were admitted within five years of initial registration for that degree.
+Graduate academic credits older than five years from the date of admission are not applicable toward a graduate degree without written approval from the Office of Graduate Studies.

 Graduation Under a Particular Catalog